Helping you with your visit.

 • Buggy parking

-We have ample space for leaving your buggy, either in the cloakroom on the lower site, or in the porch at the top of the site.
-We will gladly show you where on arrival.
+We have space for leaving your buggy, either in the cloakroom on the lower site, or in the porch at the top of the site.
+We will gladly show you where on arrival and assist you where possible.

 Although staff and volunteers are present at all times, please note that we do not accept liability for buggies left unattended.